Starlight-CC/media/README.md

 # media
-This is a raw media host
+This is a raw media host made for the Starlight-CC organization